mgifford/open-source-contracting/README.md

 - Patches to existing modules will be contributed in the project's issue queue (ie. https://www.drupal.org/project/issues)
 - Client must be informed if any customizations to Core or Contributed Modules will cause problems with upgrades.
 - As with all open-source licenses, the software does not come with a guarantee or no warranty comes with it.
+- Vendor solution should have developing open-source products as their primary business

 ## Contribution vs Contracting